RodZill4/material-maker/material_maker/doc/user_interface_main_menu.rst

   on the disk and save a screenshot of the whole current graph (it will automatically pan the graph to create the screenshot).

-* *Add selected node to user library* is only visible when the current project is a paint project.
+* *Add current to user library* is only visible when the current project is a paint project.
 It first prompts for an item name.
 If a name is entered and confirmed, the current brush will be added to the user brush library under that name.
 The user library is saved automatically.